 Time of year can impact the price as well.
 If you’re getting your roof replaced during the off-season, it may be less expensive.

-If your roof is very steep, that can make the installation more difficult.
-Steep roofs aren’t easily walkable and therefore more staging and care for the safety of the roofers must be taken.
+If your roof is very steep, the installation can be more difficult.
+Steep roofs aren’t easily walkable, and therefore more staging and care for the safety of the roofers must be taken.

 Shingles tend to be a less expensive option than tiles.
 Within each type of material, there are different qualities and types.
 The overall cost of the roof will be affected by what you purchase.

 If the installers have to remove old material before placing the new tiles or shingles, that’s additional labor that will increase the roof installation cost.
 There may also be a charge for the removal and disposal of the old materials.

 If your roof is under warranty, there may be a discounted price.
 How much is covered and what steps you need to take before the roof is replaced depends on the type of warranty you have and who it is with.

 When purchasing a warranty, it’s important to remember that you get what you pay for.
 An inexpensive warranty won’t cover as much down the road or may not last as long as a higher-priced warranty.